matt-dray/soccercolleagues/README.md

 \[Insert gif of Kieran Dyer and Lee Bowyer fighting as Newcastle team mates\]

-Install from GitHub.
+You can install the package from GitHub.

 ``` r
 remotes::install_github("matt-dray/soccercolleagues")
 library(soccercolleagues)
 ```

-Fetch all players from all seasons of the English Premier League.
+Example: fetch all players from all seasons of the English Premier League.

 ``` r
 epl_players <- get_players(